gpt-2/php/README.md

 3. get your User ID and API key in dashboard
 ## Usage

-change YOUR_USER_ID and YOUR_API_KEY with your GPT-2.COM account values
+Replace YOUR_USER_ID and YOUR_API_KEY with your GPT-2.COM account values

 ```php